Evaluation

 What Is Semantic Similarity?

 Semantic similarity is an LLM-evaluation signal that measures whether two texts express the same meaning rather than the same surface words.
 It shows up in eval pipelines when a generated answer is correct but paraphrased, when a retriever returns a conceptually matching chunk, or when a dataset needs near-duplicate cleanup.
-FutureAGI measures it with fi.evals.EmbeddingSimilarity, a local metric that compares sentence embeddings and returns a thresholdable 0-1 similarity score.
+FutureAGI measures it with embedding-based comparisons that produce a thresholdable 0-1 cosine similarity score, then layers Faithfulness or AnswerRelevancy on top so similar-but-wrong answers do not pass.

 The pain reaches several teams at once.
 A developer sees a 40% exact-match pass rate on a support bot even though human review finds most answers acceptable.
 An SRE sees eval-fail-rate-by-cohort jump after a prompt release, but user thumbs-down rate stays flat.
 A data lead finds that near-duplicate golden examples inflate benchmark confidence because the same intent appears six ways in the holdout set.